Carrollton bus collision: Collision

 At 10:55 p.m., while heading south on Interstate 71 outside of Carrollton, Kentucky, the bus collided almost head-on with a black 1987 Toyota pickup truck which was traveling at high speed the wrong way (north in the southbound lanes) on a curved stretch of the highway.
 The small truck was driven by Larry Wayne Mahoney, a 34-year-old factory worker who was intoxicated.
 Mahoney later admitted he had been drinking in a bar and at a friend's house prior to the collision.
 Police also found a twelve-pack of Miller Lite beer in Mahoney's truck which was still cold and had several cans missing.

-During the collision, the left rear of the pickup truck spun 90 degrees to the right and, while doing so, struck the left side of a 1977 Cadillac Sedan de Ville heading in the same direction of the bus causing damage to the back driver's door and vinyl roof.
+During the collision, the left rear of the pickup truck spun 90 degrees to the right and, while doing so, struck the left side of a 1977 Cadillac Sedan de Ville heading in the same direction as the bus, causing damage to the back driver's door and vinyl roof.
 The car had broken glass along with red plastic material that was from the taillight lens of the Toyota.
 The right front of the pickup truck struck the right front of the bus, breaking off the bus's suspension and driving the leaf spring backward into the gas tank mounted behind an exterior panel but outside the heavier frame, just behind the step well for the front door.
 The front door was jammed shut by collision damage.

 Both vehicle drivers sustained injuries, but nobody aboard the bus was seriously injured by the actual collision between the two vehicles.
 However, the right front suspension of the Ford chassis broke off through the bus stepwell, puncturing the gasoline tank and igniting the fuel supply.
 When fire first broke out immediately after the collision, bus driver John Pearman tried to put it out with a small fire extinguisher while passengers began to evacuate through the center rear emergency door, squeezing through the narrow opening between the two rear seats and jumping to the ground.

 A survivor recounted the short timeframe of events: "We knew we hit something, and…all the kids got up in the aisle thinking we were gonna get off.
 And within 20 seconds you felt the heat come in the bus.
 You started hearing kids crying and screaming for their mom, panicking.
 That's when everybody started pushing on everybody to go one way."
 Another remembered startling awake after the collision and attempting to escape through a window but it refused to open, before rushing to the back.